yukamurata27/MachineLearning/README.md

 # Machine Learning : Linear Regression (MATLAB)
 This is an assignment for the Machine Learning course from Stanford on Coursera.

+## Purpose
+- Predicts profits for a food truck in different cities

 ## Feature(s)
 #### 1) One Variable
 #### 2) Multiple Variables (Cooming soon...)